What's So Funny About Truth, Justice & the American Way?: Plot summary

 The Elite, a team of super-powered vigilantes, gain worldwide popularity for confronting terrorists and other criminals using methods that are characterized by mass destruction and violent, summary execution.
-They are led by a powerful British telekinetic named Manchester Black, and include Coldcast, who can emit tremendous amounts of energy, Menagerie, who is symbiotically bonded with many demonic-looking beasts covering her body called symbeasts, and a magician named The Hat whose magical abilities are centered upon his fedora.
+They are led by a powerful British telekinetic named Manchester Black, and include Coldcast, who can emit tremendous amounts of energy; Menagerie, who is symbiotically bonded with many demonic-looking beasts called symbeasts; and the Hat, a magician whose abilities are centered upon his fedora.
 Despite the 32% approval that the Elite garner from the public, Superman condemns their unlawful killing of criminals.

 After Superman neutralizes a group of alien invaders called the Klee-Tee, the Elite appear.
 When Manchester orders The Hat to kill the Klee-Tee, Superman assaults The Hat to prevent him from doing this, leading to an altercation with The Elite.
 During their next confrontation, which occurs in the middle of a city, Superman implores the group to move their imminent duel elsewhere, and the Elite obliges by transporting themselves and Superman to the Jovian moon Io, along with a group of hovering camera drones that transmit the ensuing battle back to Earth.
 Superman then endures a vicious beating at the hands of the Elite, one that appears to annihilate him.

 However, one by one, the members of the Elite are subsequently attacked by an unseen Superman, and apparently killed by him.
-Superman then uses his x-ray and heat vision to remove the mutated portion of Manchester's brain that gave him his telekinetic abilities, neutralizing him.
-As a terrified Manchester breaks down in tears over his impending demise, Superman reveals that the Elite are all alive, merely rendered unconscious by him, awaiting arrest by the authorities, and that the lobotomy he gave Manchester was actually the equivalent of a concussion whose effects are temporary.
+Superman uses his X-ray and heat vision to remove the mutated portion of Manchester's brain that gave him his telekinetic abilities, neutralizing him.
+As a terrified Manchester breaks down over his impending demise, Superman reveals that the Elite are all alive and awaiting arrest, and that the "lobotomy" he gave Manchester was the equivalent of a concussion and is not permanent.
 Superman explains that he created the illusion that he had crossed the line into brutal vigilantism to illustrate the danger and pointlessness of hatred and vengeance to the public.
 An enraged Manchester threatens retribution, telling Superman that he is living in a dream.
 Superman responds that dreams are what motivate people to transform themselves, and vows that he will never stop fighting until his dream of a world of dignity, honor and justice becomes a reality.